 Halsema Highway (also known Baguio-Bontoc Road or Mountain Trail) has a length of 150 km and it’s a two- to four-lane highway that stretches from Baguio City to Bontoc, Mountain Province, in the Philippines.
-It also goes through some of the more remote provinces in the country.
+It also goes through some of the most remote provinces in the country.

 Known as the “main artery” of the Cordillera’s road system, the 150-mile Halsema Highway links Baguio and Benguet province to the rest of Northern Luzon.
 The road also leads to Sagada, which is 29 km farther from the junction.
 Landslides, mud slides, and falling rocks are common along this road.
 Bus drivers travel at high speeds on these narrow roads, making it very dangerous for smaller vehicles.
 Extreme foggy conditions and slippery asphalt during rainy season, complicate the driving, turning the road even more dangerous.

 It is the highest altitude highway in the Philippines. with its highest point somewhere in Atok.
 The highest point is about 2,255meters above see level.
 That makes it higher than Mount Banahaw's peak.
 The road was opened in 1930 as led by Engineer Euseibus Julius Halsema of whom this highway was named after.
 Before the last improvements, the road it was known for rock slides, mud slides and buses driving dangerously fast on its narrow passage.
 Today, foggy conditions, and slippery asphalt during rainy season, complicate the driving, turning the road a bit dangerous.